 In the Balanced Budget Act of 1997, Congress established the Special Diabetes Program for Indians (SDPI) and provided $150 million over 5 years for "the prevention and treatment of diabetes in American Indians and Alaska Natives."
 Funds have been reauthorized at $150 million per year through fiscal year 2015.

 The major components of the SDPI are administered by the IHS DDTP.
 There are 336 community-directed diabetes programs in 35 states that implement diabetes treatment and prevention programs based on scientifically proven Best Practices.
 These programs are designed to address local community priorities.
 Another 66 SDPI Demonstration Projects successfully completed a 6-year program translating the results of diabetes prevention and cardiovascular disease risk reduction research into diverse, real world Indian health settings.
 As a result of their work, we now know that it is possible to reduce risk factors for diabetes and cardiovascular disease in AI/AN communities.
 These programs are continuing their prevention efforts, as well as working on toolkits to help disseminate their positive results, best practices, and lessons learned throughout Indian Country.

 Diabetes health outcomes have improved significantly in AI/AN communities since the inception of the SDPI.
-One of the most important improvements is a 10.8 percent decrease in the mean blood sugar level (A1C) of AI/ANs with diagnosed diabetes (see chart), a major achievement over 16 years.
-Decreases of this magnitude translate to an almost 40 percent reduction in diabetes-related complications.
+One of the most important improvements has been a 10 percent reduction in the average blood sugar level (A1C) of AI/ANs with diagnosed diabetes (see chart).
+Improved blood sugar control contributes to reductions in complications from diabetes.

 The IHS continues to strengthen its diabetes infrastructure at the Headquarters and Area office levels to maintain and improve diabetes surveillance, technical assistance, provider networks, and clinical monitoring, as well as promoting culturally sensitive prevention and treatment programs.